Developing Fundamental Diagrams for Urban Air Mobility Traffic Based on Physical Experiments: Introduction

-In traffic flow theory, \textbf{fundamental diagram} (FD) has been key to describing the fundamental relationship between basic traffic measures (e.g., density vs. flow) under certain driver behavior/operational rules in a roadway channel (e.g., \cite{greenshields1935study, greenberg1959analysis}) or in a network (e.g., \cite{daganzo2008analytical, saberi2014estimating, ambuhl2020functional}).
-They help understand surface road traffic evolution over time and space, and have been widely applied to various research problems and engineering applications \citep{qu2017stochastic,brilon2023fundamental}.
+In traffic flow theory, \textbf{fundamental diagram} (FD) characterizes the fundamental relationship between key traffic measures (e.g., density vs. flow) under certain driver behavior/operational rules in a roadway channel (e.g., \cite{greenshields1935study, greenberg1959analysis}) or in a network (e.g., \cite{daganzo2008analytical, saberi2014estimating, ambuhl2020functional}).
+They help understand surface road traffic evolution over time and space, and have been widely applied to various research problems and engineering applications \citep{qu2017stochastic,baer2019threshold,batista2019regional,chen2024iterative}.
 In the literature, various functional forms for not only traditional human-driven vehicles but also advanced transportation technologies have been adopted, such as multi-regime linear, polynomial, and exponential \citep{wu2002new,zheng2016modeling,shi2021constructing,amirgholy2017modeling,zhong2018boundary}.
-Only a limited number of studies in recent years have attempted to construct FDs in higher-dimensional spatial settings.
-For example, several studies have focused on pedestrian traffic. \cite{Daamen2005pedestrain} developed traffic flow theory for pedestrians in two-dimensional domains. \cite{flotterod2015bidirectional} derived a bidirectional FD from microscopic principles and defined direction-specific flow-density relationships with bounded dynamics. \cite{Serge2017MFDpedestrain} proposed a macroscopic FD for pedestrian networks.
+However, the majority of existing studies focus on one-dimensional (1D) highway settings, with only limited efforts devoted to higher-dimensional spatial environments.
+For example, several studies have examined pedestrian traffic in 2D walkway settings. \cite{Daamen2005pedestrain} developed traffic flow theory for pedestrians in 2D domains. \cite{flotterod2015bidirectional} derived a bidirectional FD from microscopic principles and defined direction-specific flow-density relationships with bounded dynamics. \cite{Serge2017MFDpedestrain} proposed a macroscopic FD for pedestrian networks.
 For a comprehensive review of pedestrian FDs, readers are referred to \cite{vanumu2017fundamental}.
-More recently, \cite{cummings2021emergence}, \cite{cummings2023measuring}, and \cite{cummings2024comparing} measured the density and flow data of drones in unstructured and structured 3D domains. \cite{battista2017modeling} considered the influence of different varieties of wind, such as tailwinds, headwinds, and winds of consistent strength for drone operations while studying the FD in UAM. \cite{haddad2021traffic} calibrated the FD for UAM using a different collision avoidance mechanism based on the model proposed by \cite{xue2019scenario}.
-However, as far as we know, all existing UAM FD results are based on only theoretical analyses or simulation-based approaches, and they have not yet been validated with physical tests.
+Building upon these prior studies, researchers have only recently begun to investigate the development of FDs for high-dimensional UAM systems.
+Recently, \cite{cummings2021emergence}, \cite{cummings2023measuring}, and \cite{cummings2024comparing} measured the density and flow data of drones in unstructured and structured 3D domains. \cite{battista2017modeling} considered the influence of different varieties of wind, such as tailwinds, headwinds, and winds of consistent strength for drone operations while studying the FD in UAM. \cite{haddad2021traffic} calibrated the FD for UAM using a different collision avoidance mechanism based on the model proposed by \cite{xue2019scenario}.
+However, as far as we know, all existing UAM FD results are based on only theoretical analyses or simulation-based approaches, and they have not yet been validated with physical experiments.
 Consequently, many practical factors are excluded from consideration, such as the uncertainties inherent in practical scenarios, the mechanics and dynamics of drones, and the effects of individual drone control algorithms.